| |

 2. Place over medium heat and stir until the salt and sugar crystals dissolve.

-4. Place an equal amount of mustard seeds, peppercorns and coriander seeds into the sterilized jars.
+4. Place an equal amount of mustard seeds, peppercorns and coriander seeds into each sterilized mason jar.

-5. Fill the jars with sliced banana peppers leaving 1″ of head space.
+5. Fill the jars with the banana pepper rings, leaving 1″ of headspace at the top.

-7. Use a butter knife to jostle the peppers in the jar and release air bubbles.
+7. Use a butter knife to jostle the peppers in the jar and release any trapped air bubbles.

 10. Cover the jars with sterilized lids and tighten with rings.